The Sake Encounter

 There is a whole world of Japanese sake that never leaves Japan.
 Tiny breweries make a few hundred bottles a season; neighborhood bars pour them for regulars and almost no one else.
 The Sake Encounter is where I bring that world to you.

-I live in Japan, and I've spent years chasing exactly those bottles.
-Most of what you'll read here begins the same way: at the counter of my favorite local sake bar, where the owner opens something I've never heard of and tells me the story behind it.
+I live in Kyushu, the southern island where much of this story happens — close enough to Arita, Amakusa, and Hakata to go and see things for myself.
+Some of the best of what you'll read here begins at the counter of a small sake bar near me, where the owner opens something I've never heard of and tells me the story behind it.
 I taste it, I ask questions, and I write it all down — honestly, whether the bottle stopped me in my tracks or didn't quite land.

 Sake is only half of it.
 The cup matters too.
-A thick Hagi-yaki guinomi, a crisp Arita porcelain ochoko, a warm piece of Okinawan yachimun — the vessel changes how the sake tastes, and the people who pour it know exactly why.
-I write about those cups with the same care as the sake inside them.
+A cobalt-and-gold Fukagawa Seiji guinomi from Arita, a porcelain cup from Takahama in Amakusa with a dolphin hidden in the glaze, a Gen-emon soba choko that turns out to work just as well for sake — the vessel changes how the sake tastes, and the people who pour it know exactly why.
+Every piece I write about, I bought myself, use at home, and photograph myself.

 What you'll find here